Lions safety Morice Norris is in concussion protocol and team will ease him back in, coach says

 “We talked to (official) Shawn Hochuli (and he) let us know that the game is still on.
 We communicated with each other, we told Shawn we’ll be taking knees," Campbell said Monday.
 “He said, ‘I understand.’
 And that’s the way it went.
 Then the game was called."

-Norris, a former Fresno State standout, played in eight games last season after earning a spot on the team as an undrafted rookie.
+Norris, a former Fresno State standout, played in two regular-season games and one in the playoffs as a rookie in 2024 after earning a spot on the team as an undrafted free agent.
 He is competing for a safety roster spot with Lauren Strickland and Ian Kennelly, behind All-Pro Kerby Joseph and Pro Bowler Brian Branch.

 The Lions and Dolphins face off in training camp on Wednesday and Thursday before meeting in a preseason game Saturday at Ford Field.

-Note: This story has been corrected to show that Norris played in three, not eight, games last season.